dtcimbal/aws-cloudformation-templates/aws/ec2/ec2-private-subnet-with-bastion/README.md

 # Secure EC2 instance in a private subnet with the bastion

 The template defines
-- The secure EC2 instance in a private subnet
+- Secure EC2 instance in a private subnet
-- NAT gateway to private unidirectional access form a private subnet to the internet for secured resources
+- The NAT gateway to provide unidirectional access form a private subnet to the internet for secured resources
-- Bastion instance to setup ssh tunnel to secured instance
+- A bastion instance to setup ssh tunnel to the secured instance
-- Routes and security groups for all resources to control open ports and traffic to/from VPN resources
+- Routes and security groups for all resources to control open ports and traffic to/from VPC resources